jj4giya/ity/README.md

     </p>
     <p align="center"><b> BIG UPDATE!
 Added a User Friendly Interface, with an option to select where you wish to save the unfollowers list. </b></p>
     <p align="center">Changed file host to MEGA since GitHub and GDrive are giving me problems with sharing</p>
-    <p align="center">If you have any issue, please do not hesitate to text me.
-(Check all the way down at the bottom)</p>

 <h3 align="center">PLEASE HAVE A QUICK READ THROUGH THE STEPS!!</h2>

+## Please do not hesitate to text me if you have any issue!!
+[Click here](https://www.linktr.ee/jj4giya)
 ### Download v1.0 for Windows [here](https://mega.nz/file/52QQQIoY#HK4_BPtx_0qnFQM3ri6QKglzIcusnAvM8F27NvL7jdo)
 ### Download v1.0 for Mac [here](https://mega.nz/file/17gVCCKK#QApRSiCNJPn5jegORgdvIMj0i5rDPrrjWRX7ZTLBWGQ)
 <p> PLEASE TELL ME IF LINKS ARE DOWN </p>